jfimbett/jfimbett.github.io/teaching/investment_funds_risks/introduction.md

 5. Input the distribution of future returns into a portfolio optimization model.
 6. Add stop-losses, position limits, and other risk management rules not taken into account by the optimization model.

+---

+## Asset Allocation and Macro Strategies

+---
+## The Returns to the Major Asset Classes

+Macro investing deals with an investor’s overall asset allocation, that is, how much to invest in equities, bonds, and the other major asset classes.
+Two components:
+1. The long- term strategic asset allocation policy.
+2. The reallocations around the long-term weights based on current market views, called tactical asset allocation or market timing.

+- Macro investors are concerned with the overall market developments and economic conditions such as whether inflation is rising, economic growth, which countries are doing well, global trade, and other global trends such as political changes.

+---
+## Strategic Asset Allocation

+- Large institutional investors often first decide on their long-run strategic asset allocation, that is, the desired typical portfolio consistent with the investment goals around which one can implement tactical bets and security selection views.
+- This strategic asset allocation is crucial to the success of pension funds, endowments, and other investors.
+The strategic allocation is sometimes called the policy portfolio or the benchmark portfolio

+---
+## Passive Asset Allocation

+- The only truly passive portfolio is the market portfolio.
+- The market-weighted asset allocation means that you invest 45% in equities if equities have a total market capitalization that is 45% of the market capitalization of the market.
+- The market portfolio is passive in two unique ways:
+1. Minimal trading: When stocks increase in value, your allocation to stocks naturally increases and, simultaneously, the market portfolio weight for stocks increases.
+2. If you buy the market allocation, you are not assuming that someone else is the “sucker”

+---
+## Constant Rebalanced Asset Allocation

+- A constantly rebalanced portfolio maintains fixed weights (e.g., 60% stocks, 40% bonds) through frequent rebalancing.
+- Despite fixed weights, this strategy is active as it requires continuous adjustments.
+- The 60/40 portfolio is popular among pension funds for its value-driven asset allocation.

+---
+## Liquidity-Based Asset Allocation

+- Illiquidity in private assets complicates rebalancing and capital withdrawals.
+- Short-term investors must avoid illiquid assets due to liquidity risk and withdrawal needs.
+- Mutual funds require highly liquid assets to meet daily redemption requirements.
+- Long-term investors can earn a liquidity premium by investing in illiquid assets.

+---
+## Risk-Based Asset Allocation & Risk Parity Investing

+- Risk-based allocation focuses on distributing risk, not dollars, across asset classes.
+- Risk parity allocates portfolio risk more equally, unlike equity-heavy traditional allocations.
+- Stable Sharpe ratios suggest adjusting exposure inversely with asset volatility.
+- Leveraged risk parity can deliver higher risk-adjusted returns but adds leverage risks.

+---
+## MARKET TIMING AND TACTICAL ASSET ALLOCATION

+---
+## Market Timing

+$$
+R_{t+1} = \underbrace{\frac{D_{t+1}}{P_t}}_\text{Dividend Yield} + \underbrace{\frac{P_{t+1} - P_t}{P_t}}_\text{Price Appreciation}
+$$

+Dividends are more stable than prices, so the dividend yield is a more stable predictor of future returns.
+E.g. $D_{t+1} \approx D_t$.

+---
+## What drives Equity Returns?
+Define $PD_t = \frac{P_t}{D_t}$
+$$
+R_{t+1} = \underbrace{\frac{D_{t+1}}{P_t}}_\text{Dividend yield} + \underbrace{\frac{D_{t+1}-D_{t}}{D_t}}_\text{Dividend growth} + \underbrace{\frac{PD_{t+1}-PD_t}{PD_t}}_\text{Valuation Change} + \underbrace{\frac{D_{t+1}-D_{t}}{D_t} \times \frac{PD_{t+1}-PD_t}{PD_t}}_\text{Small Adjustment}
+$$